crowscript/Crowstart-W4-B4-Kit/README.md

 ## Getting Started
 ---
-This section provide instructions for other developers how to use Crowstart W4-B4 Kit v1.0
+This section provide instructions for other developers how to use Crowstart W4-B4 Kit (Webpack 4 & Bootstrap 4)

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 - If needed, [install](http://blog.nodeknockout.com/post/65463770933/how-to-install-node-js-and-npm) `node` and `npm` (Node Package Manager).
-- Clone this repo with `git clone https://github.com/crowscript/webpack-4_starter-kit.git` or download the zip.
+- Clone this repo with `git clone https://github.com/crowscript/Crowstart-W4-B4-Kit.git` or download the zip.
 For this step, use npm terminal.
 - In terminal, `cd` to the folder containing your project.
 Alternatively, you can type `cd ` and drag the location of the folder into your terminal and hit enter.
 - In terminal, type `npm install`.
 If (and _only_ if) `npm install` isn't working, try `sudo npm install`.
 This should install all [dependencies](#dependencies).
-- In terminal, enter `npm run build` to make dist folder or/and `npm run server` for server start (server itself won't to make dist folder).
+- In terminal, `npm run start` for server start (server itself won't to make dist folder, but all changes is visiable in browser) or/and enter `npm run build` to make dist folder.
-- Open in your browser this link `http://localhost:8080`.!
+- If Browser is not opened automaticly, please open in your browser this link `http://localhost:3000`.!
 - Edit your code inside of the `src` folder.
 - Your complied css, html, and javascript files will be created and updated in `dist/`.
 Never edit files within the `dist/` folder, as it gets deleted frequently.
 - When you want to stop the webpack server, hit `ctrl + C`.